An opinion article by ISCAST fellow Ian Hore-Lacy

-Note: there is an update to this article (below the main article) following the High Court appeal by Peter Ridd.
+Note: there are updates to this article (below the main article) following the High Court appeal by Peter Ridd and following the High Court ruling.

 In May 2018 Peter Ridd was sacked from his position as Professor of Physics by James Cook University (JCU) after criticising the scientific work of academic colleagues.
 His sin was to publicly say that the Australian Institute of Marine Science (AIMS) and JCU were producing results that were untrustworthy due to insufficient quality assurance protocols.
 Ridd’s dismissal is under legal appeal and is seen as an issue of academic freedom versus an institutional code of conduct.